sigmasoldi3r/charon-lang/readme.md

 Go to releases https://github.com/sigmasoldi3r/charon-lang/releases to grab the latest.

+## Usage notes

+If you want the runtime to be shared (Smaller script sizes!), you can extract it locally by running `charon --extract-runtime`.

+Otherwise you can just compile normally and provide `--embed-runtime` for every file.

 ### Function purity

 Charon functions must be pure by default.
 That is true if they follow a simple